-To evaluate this idea, we have developed a new power management framework called PICSEL (Perception-Informed CPU performance Scaling to Extend battery Life) that monitors the rate of change of pixel intensities in the display.
+To bring this idea to life and evaluate it, we have developed a new power management framework called PICSEL (Perception-Informed CPU performance Scaling to Extend battery Life) that monitors the rate of change of pixel intensities in the display.
 An algorithm controlling the processor's operating frequency then makes decisions based upon these rates of change.
 The algorithm is tested with two configurations: conservative PICSEL (cPICSEL) and aggressive PICSEL (aPICSEL) (Section 3.2).
 We focus on the DVFS technique implemented by a commercial OS and show that runtime estimation of user-perceived performance using pixel intensities can enhance the effectiveness of the power management scheme.
 We also show that this approach can result in optimizations that are not possible otherwise.
+Our work makes the following contributions: